 Why won’t my digital TV tune to the service correctly.

 - To correctly tune to all the digital services your TV or set top box needs to be MPEG 4 (Saorview) compatible.
 Some of our services are transmitted in MPEG 2 and some are MPEG 4.
 For example the saorview services of RTE, TV3, and 3e are all MPEG 4 where as BBC, Eurosports, Discovery etc is MPEG 2.
-We recommend using MGEG 4 Saorview devices to receive all the available services and saorview digital teletext.
-The newer MPEG 4 standard is backward compatible and can also understand MPEG 2, but the older MPEG 2 cannot tune to the more advanced MPEG 4 services.
+We recommend using MGEG 4 Saorview compatible devices to receive all the available Cablecomm digital services and saorview digital teletext services.
+The newer MPEG 4 standard is backward compatible and can also understand MPEG 2, but the older MPEG 2 standard cannot tune to the more advanced MPEG 4 standard.

 - To correctly tune your equipment, in the tuning menu you should select Antenna as the tuning option as opposed to Cable.
 Some TV offer different country options and Ireland should be selected as the preferred country option.
-If Ireland is not available, Netherlands is the next best option to choose followed by England as the third best option.
-To recieve saorview digital teletext you need a soarview compatiable device and the country option Ireland needs to be selected.
+If Ireland is not available, we have found that Netherlands is the next best option to choose followed by England as the third best option.
+To receive Saorview digital teletext you need a Soarview compatible device and the country option Ireland needs to be selected.

 - RTE now only transmit digital teletext.
 In order to receive this service your device needs to be able to understand “MHEG 5 interactive services”.
 True Saorview approved TV’s and set top boxes support MHEG 5.
 Please note there are some early release devices that are Saorview compatible but do not support MHEG5.
 Please consult your manual / TV dealer to see does your device support MHEG5.
 If digital teletext is important to you, make sure you purchase a fully Saorview compliant TV or set top box.

 - Is your device a UK Freeview TV or Set Top Box?
 Most Freeview equipment is MPEG 2 only.
-Some newer Freeview view labelled equipment may be able to tune to MPEG 4 but most likely will not have MHEG 5 for receiving RTE digital teletext.
-Please note that the first generation of UK Freeview Digital ready TV only had MPEG 2 digital tuners.
+Some newer Freeview labelled equipment may be able to tune to MPEG 4 but most likely will not have MHEG 5 for receiving RTE digital teletext.
+Please note that the first generation of UK Freeview Digital ready TV (Pre 2011) only had MPEG 2 digital tuners and hence cannot tune to MPEG 4 services such as RTE, Virgin 1 & 2 etc.

 - If the picture is smaller than the screen you may have to change the picture aspect ratio settings in your TV menu.